Tibetans I

 When exactly is "before a battle" for spending stone?

 Before bag preparation begins.
-You must decide to spend 2 stone before you know the strength distribution in the bag or the battle's outcome.
+You must decide to spend 2 stone before you know the strength distribution in the bag.
 This is a commitment made with incomplete information.

 Can I spend 4 stone to ignore 2 damage?